 "Yeah.
 Hopefuly it's not hidden in some irritating way."

 There's a flight of stairs leading up, which Deekin suggests seems like a good route to try first.

 "Deekin not actually sure why stairs," he notes as they ascend.
 "Maybe for handicap accessibility?
 Maybe foreign dignitaries visit mountaintops way more than Deekin think?"

 "Kids who can't fly yet?"

 "Aw, now Deekin picturing baby avariel in slings, cute."

-"I don't know what you mammals see in your wriggling young."
+"I don't know what mammals see in their wriggling young."

 "They're sweet once they can talk."